Straightening & Anti-Frizz Smoothing Keratin hairsalon treatments differences.

 “The traditional Keratin treatment aims to straighten the hair and usually involves a formaldehyde-releasing solution”.
 Your hairstylist will permeate your hair with the solution for 20 minutes—”it coats your hair cuticle like armour”—before it gets blow-dried and methodically flat-ironed.
 “The entire process, when done correctly, will completely straighten out your hair texture and eliminate frizz for up to three months”.

-Smoothing treatments, differently, does NOT contain formaldehyde and deeply saturate the cortex of your hair, rather than sit outside of the cuticle, to smooth your hair”.
+“Smoothing treatments, differently, do NOT contain formaldehyde and deeply saturate the cortex of your hair, rather than sit outside the cuticle, to smooth your hair”.
 So the application process is the same, while the formula isn’t as potent (formaldehyde is necessary to get that flat-ironed look) but won’t precisely straighten your hair.
 “It will, however, last longer—generally anywhere from four to six months.”